Q: I don’t see a specific size on your website. Can I custom order exactly what I want?

 All of these gases are not dangerous due to low volume.

 Q7.
 How many cycles should I expect for a RC Li-Po battery?

 Q8.
 How should I dispose of my Li-Po batteries safely?

 The waste batteries are better to be handled by professional recycling factories.
-If not, please dispose them into salty water, so that the cells can be oxidized slowly.
+If not, please dispose of them into salty water, so that the cells can be oxidized slowly.

 The main reason for fast voltage dropping is that short circuit happens inside the cell.

-During manufacturing process, different materials are mixed together and then coated.
-These materials are tiny powders mixed with binder; if some powders were dropped, it might penetrate the white diaphragm inside the cells and cause short circuit.
+During the manufacturing process, different materials are mixed together and then coated.
+These materials are tiny powders mixed with binder; if some powders were dropped, it might penetrate the white diaphragm inside the cells and cause a short circuit.
 Were such defective cells not picked out, their voltage would drop slowly day by day, so the customers would get dead cells in battery packs sometimes.

 Another important reason is pack unbalance.
 During the charging and discharging process, the voltage of the worse cells would drop very fast if worked beyond what they can stand.

 Q10.
 What is the maximum voltage before a battery explodes?
 Why does it explode?